Register Always Matters: Analysis of LLM Pretraining Data Through the Lens of Language Variation: Limitations and future work

 \section{Limitations and future work}

+As a first study in the intersection of two broad lines of research -- the linguistic registers and LLM training -- our work leaves a number of questions incompletely answered.
 Our experiments are conducted in English only.
-While register classification has shown multilingual prowess, our results might not generalize to other languages.
-We leave multilingual analysis for future work.
+While register classification has shown multilingual prowess, our results might not generalise to other languages, and we leave multilingual analysis for future work.
 The benchmarks used, though standard in studies of this type, do not fully measure all model capabilities, as discussed regarding the \textit{Lyrical} class.
 Evaluating with more diverse benchmarks would provide more comprehensive results and might reveal strengths and drawbacks we were unable to uncover.

-Bias from data curation methods is known to propagate to trained models \citep{rae2022scalinglanguagemodelsmethods, gururangan-etal-2022-whose}, and register classification is likely not exempt from this issue.
+Bias from data curation methods is known to propagate to trained models \citep{rae2022scalinglanguagemodelsmethods, gururangan-etal-2022-whose}, and register classification is not exempt from this issue.
 To mitigate bias, we used the \textit{deduplicated} version of the HPLT v2 data.
 Although this version has been processed with Trafilatura, \citet{penedo2024finewebdatasetsdecantingweb} note that Trafilatura can leave \quot{undesirable} content in the dataset, potentially affecting some registers more than others.
-However, our manual analysis of the datasets does not support this conclusion.
 The possibility of benchmark contamination also exists; register classification could systematically assign leaked benchmark material to specific classes, potentially explaining some performance differences.

 \ifcolmsubmission \else